gprochilo/personal_website/content/authors/admin/_index.md

   - course: PhD in Psychology
     institution: University of Melbourne
     year: 2015
-  - course: Bachelor of Science (Honours in Psychology)
+  - course: Bachelor of Science (Hons.)
     institution: University of Queensland
     year: 2013
-  - course: Dual Bachelors of Science (Psychology) & Business Management (Economics)
+  - course: Bachelor of Business Management
     institution: University of Queensland
     year: 2012